Antovex/Devops_oneshot/revising_cicd/cicd_deep_dive/github_actions.md

 - Check Actions tab for logs
 - Validate YAML syntax
 - Ensure correct event triggers

+## Exercises & Next Steps
+- Exercise: Create the Node.js workflow in a test repo and push a change to verify the run.
+- Next: Add a job that builds a Docker image and pushes it to a registry using secrets.

 ## Resources
 - [GitHub Actions Docs](https://docs.github.com/en/actions)